Free Printable: Low Carb & Keto Food List

 0Thanks so much for this recipe!
 It turned out DELICIOUS!!!
 I used refined coconut oil to not have a coconut flavor and it was just great!
 I love your recipes!!
 I would suggest that when you post recipes that say 4 ingredients that it has 4 ingredients, not 6.
 Again, thanks so much!
 Happy cooking!

-0Hi Kristi, I generally don’t count pantry staples like salt, pepper, or water as ingredients.
+0I’m so glad you enjoyed it, Kristi!
+I generally don’t count pantry staples like salt, pepper, or water as ingredients.
 I usually only count ingredients you would have to buy specifically to make this recipe.
-Glad you enjoyed the recipe.

 karen